 We Look for Love in the Wrong Places

 There isn’t an exact formula for true love.
 You have to find and make it your own.
 There’s nothing wrong with letting go of the chocolates, flowers, teddy bears, and giant hearts and looking for something more real, something that clicks with you.
-There’s a number of expressions in love that are not caught up in the demonic world of getting people to buy stuff.
-(Consumerism is probably not demonic.)
+There are a number of expressions in love that are not caught up in the demonic world of getting people to buy stuff.
+(Consumerism is probably not demonic… maybe.)

 A Little Self Help